Skip to content

 Accreditation

-Our BA (Hons) International Business courses have a Dual Award status with the Chartered Management Institute (CMI).
-In addition to your degree you will also gain a CMI qualification.
+Our BA (Hons) International Business courses are accredited by the Chartered Management Institute (CMI).

 Campus and facilities